fernandofugihara/Snake-Game/README.md

 # Snake-Game
-Snake Game using python turtle library.
+Snake Game using Python and Turtle library.